 The first step in the writing of a dissertation is gaining the Dissertation Committee's approval of a proposal.
-The 10-15 double-spaced pages should include a narrative description of the project, which refers in detail to scholarship bearing on the topic.
-The proposal should describe the methodologies the student intends to employ, research questions, a description of the topic's significance in the field, a consideration of the historical and critical context in which the topic will be investigated, chapter outlines that clearly articulate how the dissertation will be organized, and a selected bibliography.
+The 10-15 double-spaced pages should include an articulation of the research question and narrative description of the project which refers in detail to scholarship bearing on the topic.
+Describe the topic's significance in the field and outline the historical and critical context in which the topic will be investigated.
+The proposal should describe the methodologies the student intends to employ and identify any specific research needs.
+Include chapter outlines that clearly articulate how the dissertation will be organized, a timeline, and a selected bibliography.
 Because the Dissertation Chair and Committee members should be consulted regularly, both the preparation of the proposal and the writing of the dissertation will progress more smoothly if the student is in residence.

 Once the Committee Chair has approved chapter drafts, the student is advised to circulate them to all committee members who are willing to read them.
 When the completed version of the dissertation, including notes and bibliography, has been approved by the Committee Chair, it is distributed to other members of the Committee, and an oral examination or defense is scheduled.